Please Read ...

 RESPONSIBLE CONDUCT OF RESEARCH This is a requirement by the National Science Foundation to the University and must be completed by everyone (even if you have done this at another institution).
 You must send proof of completion to Connie for the files.
 The University must be in compliance.
 (The link to the details is on the Forms page.)
 This whole process takes less than 30 minutes.

-If you are driving to campus and staying in the dorm, remember to bring as much stuff as possible because most of those staying in the dorm will fly to Rochester so cannot bring many essentials such as a fan, cooking supplies, power-strip, a lot of bedding, towels …. you get the idea.
+If you are driving to campus and staying in the dorm, remember to bring as much stuff as possible because some of those staying in the dorm will fly to Rochester so cannot bring many essentials such as a fan, cooking supplies, power-strip, a lot of bedding, towels …. you get the idea.
 I have quite a few sheets and pillowcases that students have used in previous summers; they are clean and in storage near my office in B&L. Let me know if you would like me to set aside a set of sheets for you.

 We are NOT ordering any linen packages for participants.